Background pattern

 • An increased risk of bone fractures has been observed in patients treated with this type of medication.

-• Alteration of heart rhythm (known as "prolongation of the QT interval", observed in the ECG, heart electrical activity).
+• Alteration of heart rhythm (called "prolongation of the QT interval", observed in the ECG, electrical activity of the heart).

-• Abundant vaginal bleeding shortly after delivery (postpartum hemorrhage), see "Pregnancy, breastfeeding, and fertility" in section 2 for more information.
+• Abundant vaginal bleeding shortly after childbirth (postpartum hemorrhage), see "Pregnancy, Breastfeeding, and Fertility" in section 2 for more information.

-Other side effects that appear with medications that act similarly to escitalopram (the active ingredient in Cipralex) are known:
+Other adverse effects that occur with drugs that work similarly to escitalopram (the active ingredient in Cipralex) are known.
+These are:

 • Motor restlessness (akathisia).